// Charleston SC Inshore Fishing

-Spanish Mackerel
+Spanish Mackerel Fishing in Charleston, SC

 Speed and flash along every Charleston beach and pier — summer's most accessible nearshore run.

-Spanish Mackerel illustration
+MarshMind Species Spanish Mackerel

 Spanish mackerel arrive in the Charleston area in late April and stay through September, making them the most consistently available nearshore target through the summer months.
 They're fast, acrobatic, and accessible from the IOP pier, the Folly Beach pier, the Sullivan's Island beaches, and any nearshore shoal where baitfish concentrate.
 Schools of Spanish mackerel are often visible from the beach as they crash bait on the surface — diving birds and surface commotion are the telltale signs.